Bachelor of Business and Environmental Science

 - Successful completion of the James Cook University Foundation Program will also satisfy the entry requirement

-- Assumed knowledge English and Maths B
+- Assumed knowledge: English and Mathematical Methods

 For further information email [email protected]